 Having a robust control environment will also become even more important in the future.
 That is why we are spending 4 billion euros on our controls by 2022.

 We reaffirm our financial targets

-Excluding transformation-related effects and fourth-quarter expenses associated with the bank’s Prime Finance platform being transferred to BNP Paribas
+Excluding transformation-related effects and expenses eligible for reimbursement related to the bank’s Prime Finance platform being transferred to BNP Paribas

 Excluding transformation costs and bank levies

 Excluding impact of € 0.4bn from Prime Finance platform in the process of being transferred to BNP Paribas

 After tax